 - a.
-In accordance with the NMSU Policy Manual, all deliberations of the Library Promotion and Tenure Committee are strictly confidential. - b.
+All deliberations of the Library Promotion and Tenure Committee are strictly confidential. - b.
 Allegations of a breach of confidentiality must be reported directly in writing to the Dean of the Library immediately for further action.

 2. Conflicts of Interest and Recusal